-Anthony C Tang, Seyed M Rahavi, Shan-Yu Fung, Henry Y Lu, Hong Yang, Chinten J Lim, Gregor S Reid, Stuart E Turvey
+Anthony C Tang and Seyed M Rahavi and Shan-Yu Fung and Henry Y Lu and Hong Yang and Chinten J Lim and Gregor S Reid and Stuart E Turvey

 Absolute lymphocyte counts at end of induction correlate with distinct immune cell compartments in pediatric B cell precursor acute lymphoblastic leukemia.

 Cancer Immunology, Immunotherapy

 Cell Cycle-dependent Tumor Engraftment and Migration are Enabled by Aurora A

 Generation of a multi-antigen-directed immune response for durable control of acute lymphoblastic leukemia.